MohammedSaudAlsahli/flutter101/readme.md

 # how to write a var

-- you can use "var" before the name of the var
+- you can use "var" before the name of the var, and you can specified by writing the data type of the var.
-  ex: var name = 'a name';
+  ex: var name = 'a name';.
+  ex: String name = 'a name';.
+  ex: int age = 25;.
+  ex: dynamic age = 25; -> you can change it from int to string because it is dynamic.
-- or you can use const for the vars that you dont want to change
+- or you can use const for the vars that you dont want to change.
-  ex: const name = 'a name';
+  ex: const name = 'a name';.
-- to write a comment use // for the one line comment or /\*_/ for more than one line comments
+- to write a comment use // for the one line comment or /\*_/ for more than one line comments.
   ex: - // this is comment in one line - /_ this
   is
   comment